Skip to main content

 My research helps:

-- Drive an ethical and human-centered vision for interactive system development
+- Drive an ethical and human-centred vision for interactive system development

 - Offer tools that foreground user meaning-making in technologically mediated environments